paladin-t/b8/docs/manual.md

 PRINT foo(1, 2);
 ~~~~~~~~~~

-It's also possible to use the `CALL` statement with extra brackets to gets an invokable objects, instead of calling it immediately, as:
+It's also possible to use the `CALL` statement with brackets clamped identifier to gets an invokable object, instead of calling it immediately, as:

 ~~~~~~~~~~bas
 c = CALL(bar)
 c(a, b)
 ~~~~~~~~~~

+Keep in mind the difference between `CALL bar(...)` and `CALL(bar)`.

-But, there's a limitation that it's not accepted to use mixed routines by `DEF` and jumps by `GOTO`/`GOSUB` together in one program.
+But, there's a limitation that it's not accepted to use mixed routines with `DEF`/`ENDDEF` and jumps with `GOTO`/`GOSUB` together in one program.

 ### Lambda